 RingPlus (310-919-0915) launched in August, 2013 as a BYOSD-only operator with a unique free ad-supported plan.
 Early adopters got 300 minutes and 50 texts per month free "for life" in return for listing to ads instead of the usual ringing tones during the time between when a call is placed and the called party or voicemail answers.
 The free plan is no longer available to new users.

 RingPlus' regular plans, which start at $1.99/month (plus taxes averaging 15%) are a good value Inexpensive promotional plans that include unlimited calling and international call credit are offered frequently.
 RingPlus supports LTE but not WiMAX.

 The table below lists only RingPlus' regular plans, for current promotional plans check the RingPlus site or Prepaid Phone News' Current Refill and Plan Deals tracker.

-Sprint Prepaid (866-866-7509) is sold only through Sprint branded stores.
+Sprint Prepaid (866-866-7509) is sold only through Sprint branded stores and telesales.
 Plan choices are similar to those of Boost and Virgin Mobile.
-The top plan includes unlimited voice, data (throttled after 2.5 GB) and messaging for $60/month.
-There are less expensive plans for feature phones and a $45/month data-less smartphone plan.
+The top plan includes unlimited voice and messaging and 6GB of data for $55/month.
 There's no BYOSD option and handset choices are limited.